vsaraikin/capital-sms/README.md

 4. Separate logic in `routers/sms_handler.py` for sending request to Vonage and receiving response.
 Make views smaller.
 5. Add custom HTTP exceptions
 6. Tests.
+7. All the `TODO:` comments.

-## Setup project
+## Misc

-If you use PyCharm, mark `app` as Source Root for better compatibility.
+1. If you use PyCharm, mark `app` as Source Root for better compatibility.
+2. Run `pre-commit install` to automatically run checks before commit.